 This popular pickup from Toyota is a safe vehicle.
 The basic variant features passenger’s and driver’s airbags as standard.
 Higher variants have two front, side, and curtain airbags.
 Other safety features include ABS with EBD, brake assist, stability control, and speed-sensing door locks.

-The GR-S and the Conquest get the Toyota Safety Sense driver-assistive kit which includes a pre-collision system, lane departure alert, etc. Also present for the higher-spec trims are blind-spot monitoring, rear-cross-traffic alert, and a panoramic view parking camera.
+The GR-S and the Conquest get the Toyota Safety Sense driver-assistive kit, which includes a pre-collision system, lane departure alert, and more.
+The higher-spec trims also have blind-spot monitoring, rear cross-traffic alert, and a panoramic view parking camera.

 Platform & Chassis